I had seen a photo of the waterfall Hvítserkur from my father-in-law's hiking tour in West Iceland and was awed by its beauty.

 I only knew that it was in a gully after we had passed Lake Eiríksvatn, from where the river Fitjaá originates.

-We were to meet two other cars while driving on this road and were happy that we didn't meet them on the worst part of the road, where it is extremely coarse and high up.
+We were to meet two other cars while driving on this road, and were happy that we didn't meet them on the worst part of the road, where it is extremely rough and high up.

 Standing by Hvítserkur waterfall

-The gravel road is a cable road, i.e. it was built for the workers, who were putting up the electricity lines.
+The gravel road is a pylon road (línuvegur), i.e., it was built for the workers who were installing the electricity lines.

 And the desire to finally see Hvítserkur made me half-run down the hill :)